UbaidRussell/fullstack-engineering-reference-sheet/Readme.md

 # Fullstack Engineering Reference Sheet

-The most important thing about being a fullstack engineer is to make sure you google!
+The most important thing about being a fullstack engineer is to make sure you always google and do your own research!

 ## Table of contents